air2310/megRetinotopy/README.md

 ## FOLDER STRUCTURE
 This code repository contains 5 subfolders specific for this project:
-1. analysis
-This folder contains code for multiple stages of the analysis:
+1. analysis --- Folder with code for multiple stages of the analysis:
-* preprocessing:  		code for MEG, MRI and eye tracking analyses
+	- preprocessing: code for MEG, MRI and eye tracking analyses
-* StimRefFwdMdl_analysis:  	code for stimulus referred MEG forward model, after data are preprocessed.
+	- StimRefFwdMdl_analysis: code for stimulus referred MEG forward model, after data are preprocessed.
-* synthetic:   			code for building a synthetic dataset (still under construction)
+	- synthetic: code for building a synthetic dataset (still under construction)

-2. data
-This is an empty folder where we make symbolic links to 3 existing folders:
+2. data --- Empty folder where we make symbolic links to 3 existing folders:
 	- "Retinotopy", a folder with individual subject MEG data
 	- "Freesurfer_subjects", a folder with FreeSurfer autorecon segmentation for each subject
 	- "brainstorm_db", a folder linking to Brainstorm's Database, containing anat and data folder with subject MEG-MRI alignment and headmodel.

-3. figurescripts

-This folder with functions to reproduce main and supplementary manuscript figures, several helper functions and some loose visualization figures.
+3. figurescripts --- Folder with functions to reproduce main and supplementary manuscript figures, several helper functions and some loose visualization figures.

-4. obsolete

-Folder with old functions from Barrie's legacy, these are not used anymore and should eventually be removed.
+4. obsolete --- Folder with old functions from Barrie's legacy, these are not used anymore and should eventually be removed.

-5. Stimulus

-Code to create and run stimulus for MEG and MRI
+5. Stimulus --- Code to create and run stimulus for MEG and MRI

-6. Synthetic

-Folder to save synthetic data produced by the separated analysis function
+6. Synthetic --- Folder to save synthetic data produced by the separated analysis function

 ## MAIN FUNCTIONS
+* mprf_addPaths.m
-* mprf_addPaths.m                -->  Function to add data folders and relevant code (used by ToolboxToolbox)
+	+ Function to add data folders and relevant code (used by ToolboxToolbox)
+* mprf_main.m
-* mprf_main.m:                   -->  Function to run analysis from preprocessing MEG & MRI data to forward modeling to fitting
+	+ Function to run analysis from preprocessing MEG & MRI data to forward modeling to fitting
+* mprf_makeManuscriptFigures.m
-* mprf_makeManuscriptFigures.m:	 -->  Function to that makes all manuscript figures by calling subfunctions
+	+ Function to that makes all manuscript figures by calling subfunctions
+* mprf_rootPath.m
-* mprf_rootPath.m:               -->  Function to locate root of this toolbox (must be at this folder level)
+	+ Function to locate root of this toolbox (must be at this folder level)
+* mprf_runAllAnalyses.m
-* mprf_runAllAnalyses.m:         -->  Function to call mprf_main.m with different input variables/settings to run the three analyses in the manuscript: using original pRF params, scaled pRF sizes, or rotated pRF positions
+	+ Function to call mprf_main.m with different input variables/settings to run the three analyses in the manuscript: using original pRF params, scaled pRF sizes, or rotated pRF positions

 ## DATA